yhan337-alt/Making-journal/journal-pages/week-11.md

 ---

-As the work was carried out over the weekend and the printer was not available, a temporary paper version was used as a placeholder.
-However, all instruction texts will be properly printed and installed in the final setup.
+Due to the lack of access to printing at the time of testing, these instructions were temporarily written and presented in text form.
+However, in the final installation, all instruction materials will be professionally printed and physically installed within the space.

 ---

 ### Final Installation and Interaction Refinement

 I also attempted to construct the remaining acrylic parts using a hot glue gun; however, some areas melted, and the finish was not clean.
 As an acrylic-specific adhesive was not available locally, I decided to proceed using the components made in Week 10 instead, despite this limitation.